-When requesting QoS provisioning for a media streaming session, the 5GMS AF shall use the configured operation points in the corresponding policy template to determine the list of the QoS references within the “altSerReqs”.
+When requesting QoS provisioning for a media streaming session, the 5GMS AF shall use the configured operation points in the corresponding policy template to determine the list of the QoS references within the altSerReqs.
 The lowest priority index shall be assigned to the operation points with the lowest QoS requirement and the highest priority shall be assigned to the requested operation point by the UE (if the UE is allowed to use that operation point).

 Media streaming sessions shall use exactly one component per session.
-It is assumed that a signle sub-component is used, unless otherwise indicated.
+It is assumed that a single sub-component is used, unless otherwise indicated.

+11.6.2 Resource structure

+The AF-based Network Assistance API is accessible through the following URL base path:

+{apiRoot}/3gpp-m5/v1/network-assistance/{na-subresource}

+Table 11.6.2-1 below specifies the operations and the corresponding HTTP methods that are supported by this API.
+In each case, the sub-resource path specified in the second column shall be substituted into {na-subresource} in the above URL template.

+Table 11.6.2: Operations supporting by the AF-based Network Assistance API